The recent flood in Northern New South Wales were a Black Swan event – a surprising event that has a major impact.

 The best way for an organisation to become antifragile is by building redundancy and robustness into their systems.
 An anti fragile practice would have redundancies in place for every critical component of their organisation so that if one component fails, it does not bring down the entire system with it.

-An incident in our praceice last Monday reminded me of oour own fragility.
-We discovered we couldn't use any computers at all - we couldn't access records or make appointments.Chaos.
+On Monday morning last week we discovered we couldn’t use any computers at all – we couldn’t access records or make appointments.Chaos.